 This web page is a list of references to learn more about the Yang style short form.

-Here is a group of previous classes for you to use while Steph and I are on vacation.
+Here is a group of previous classes for you to use until I an recovered enough to teach Tai Chi again over Zoom.
 Virtual Tai Chi classes.

 This is a video of the Tai Chi Short form done by John Moore.
 The form is visible from the front, side, and back due to the mirrors.
 The audio will talk you through the form as done in the class.
 This is a medium paced form.